csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

 Briefly describe which option you have agreed to.
+-->

-We have agreed upon Option 5 as our partner required.
+We have agreed to the following option as our partner required.

+> You will only reference the work you did in your resume, interviews, etc. You agree to not share the code or software in any capacity with anyone unless your partner has agreed to it.

+We have agreed on this option as our partner is looking forward to use this project as a tool to organize and manage smaller teams, and maybe his own startup in the future.

 ----